Soracom Onyx LTE Dongle Setup Guide

 sudo nmcli con modify soracom ipv4.route-metric 0

-If you configure your device to use the Onyx LTE dongle network interface by default, please note that all traffic will use the cellular connection even if WiFi, ethernet, or other network connections are available.
+If you configure your device to use the Onyx modem's network interface by default, please note that all traffic will use the cellular connection even if WiFi, ethernet, or other network connections are available.
 Take care to disable the cellular connection using sudo nmcli con down soracom when installing additional software, performing upgrades, or other high-bandwidth actions.

 Using WvDial